Michigan State bowl eligible after edging Maryland 19-16

+It’s a far cry from the Big Ten championships the Spartans played for earlier in the decade, but they were able to save face a bit by beating Maryland and becoming bowl eligible.

+“I think it’s about a four-dollar hat,” coach Mark Dantonio said.
+“I just felt like, hey, need to have something to hang on to, point towards.
+They didn’t get the hats until Friday.”
-EAST LANSING, Mich.
-(AP) — Matt Coghlin kicked a 33-yard field goal with 2:14 remaining, and Michigan State became bowl eligible with a 19-16 victory over Maryland on Saturday.

-It was hardly an impressive performance for the Spartans (6-6, 4-5 Big Ten) against a Maryland team that had lost eight of its previous nine games, but Michigan State did just enough late.
+Matt Coghlin kicked a 33-yard field goal with 2:14 remaining, and Michigan State beat Maryland 19-16 on Saturday.
+It was hardly an impressive performance for the Spartans against a Maryland team that had lost eight of its previous nine games, but Michigan State did just enough late.
 The Spartans drove 74 yards in 12 plays to set up the decisive kick by Coghlin, who also made a 32-yard field goal earlier in the final quarter.

-The Terrapins (3-9, 1-8) still had a chance after Michigan State took the lead, but Josh Jackson’s pass toward Chigoziem Okonkwo fell incomplete on fourth down from the Maryland 47.
+The Terrapins (3-9, 1-8 Big Ten) still had a chance after Michigan State (6-6, 4-5) took the lead, but Josh Jackson’s pass toward Chigoziem Okonkwo fell incomplete on fourth down from the Maryland 47.
 Xavier Henderson was providing tight coverage on the play for the Spartans.

 Brian Lewerke threw for 342 yards for Michigan State but was intercepted twice in the first quarter.
 The Spartans had all sorts of trouble against Maryland, which had lost each of its previous four games by at least 31 points.